Hacking the Packing Tips

 If you’re wondering why we needed seventeen cables to go camping then you’ve probably never travelled with teenagers!
 Ok, so we need to practice the disappearing shirt trick a bit more and make sure someone empties the coffee cup next time, but it was definitely faster and more efficient than before!

 And then we got to thinking; we have lots of tips of our own we could share with you, particularly about packing for long bike or walking journeys.
-So here they are.
-We’d love to hear yours in the comments.
+So here they come.
+Click on, turn the page and check out our 10 Hacking the Packing Tips for an Outdoor Trip.